BenLayet/softer-components/README.md

 }
 ```

-or create your own adapter for your own state manager using `@softer-components/utils` (and share it !)
+or create your own adapter for your own state manager using `@softer-components/utils` (and share it!)

 ### 4. Use in React Component